Nokia 1100: Firmware history

 The phone's firmware version can be checked by dialling *#0000#.

 Use

 The phone uses a GSM method of activation via a SIM card.
 The Nokia BL-5C battery has a long standby and talk time – this battery is used in more advanced models that have increased power needs for their features, but in the basic 1100 it consumes a fraction of the power and therefore lasts for up to 400 hours between charges.
 The phone is offered for use with a wide range of mobile phone networks.

+Competitors

+It competed against other super low-cost handsets such as Motorola C115 and Siemens A55.